 In response to COVID-19, the Supreme Court of Texas issued multiple orders modifying or suspending deadlines and procedures in child welfare cases.
-There is now a staggered timeline to return to statutory deadlines and procedures, but many cases have been extended beyond 12 months without a final order.
-The Children's Commission and DFPS will continue to track the impact of COVID-19 on permanency outcomes in Texas and will present related information to the judiciary at the annual conference in the Fall.
+There is now a return to statutory deadlines and procedures, but many cases were previously extended beyond 12 months without a final order.
+The Children's Commission and DFPS will continue to track the impact of these delays on permanency outcomes in Texas and will present related information to the judiciary at the annual conference in the Fall.